hackclub/toriel/.github/SECURITY.md

 # Security

-Hack Club takes the security and privacy of Hack Clubbers very seriously, regardless of jurisdiction, as in, we believe everyone has the right to control their data
+Hack Club takes the security and privacy of Hack Clubbers very seriously, regardless of jurisdiction, as in, we believe everyone has the right to control their data.

 If you have any security concerns or would like to report security issues, please email toriel@hackclub.com.
 You should receive a response within 24 hours.
 If not, or if it is very urgent, you can [join our Slack](https://hackclub.com/slack) and mention that you found a security issue in Toriel.